VeeamHub/powershell/BR-DataLabs/README.md

-# VeeamDataLabs
+# Veeam DataLabs
-This Repo will contain scripts that enable VeeamDataLabs
+This repository will contain scripts that enable VeeamDataLabs

 IVMR_SecureRestore.ps1 - This script is an example of how to run an Instant VM Recovery process